pooya-poi/handWatch/README.md

 ## Simple clock with js & css 🙂

-you can wach it in the [codePen](https://codepen.io/pooya_poi/pen/XWKWEqN)
+you can watch it in the [codePen](https://codepen.io/pooya_poi/pen/XWKWEqN)